Do you have a small animal tearing up your yard that you need to get rid of? Before doing so, you better know what animal it is.

 What is a Gopher?

-Gophers have large yellow teeth, which can be seen even when their mouths are closed.
+Gophers or pocket gophers have large yellow teeth, which can be seen even when their mouths are closed.
 These teeth keep dirt out of their mouths while they are digging.

-Gophers make their homes in burrows, which can often be seen due to the mounds they create.
-They are especially active in areas with sandy soil.
+Gophers prefer to make their homes in burrows, which can often be seen due to the mounds they create.
+They are mainly active in areas with sandy soil.

 Gophers are herbivores, and they are typically interested in a plant’s roots and tubers.
 This is what attracts them to people’s yards.